Woman seen at roundabout crash sought

 Police said a 25-year-old man, a 22-year-old woman and five-year-old girl were travelling in the BMW X5 which collided with Mr Smith's car.
 They were treated for injuries in hospital.

-Police want to speak to drivers with dash cams who were in the area.
+Police want to speak to drivers with dashcams who were in the area.

 Det Insp Graham Grant, of Police Scotland, said: "The woman who came to the aid of the injured family in the BMW was not in any way involved in the collision, but obviously saw the aftermath and provided vital assistance.

-"We would like to speak to this individual as a matter of urgency and would ask she make contact with us.
+"We would like to speak to this individual as a matter of urgency and would ask she make contact with us."

 "I'd like to reassure our communties that the vehicle currently displaying this registration number is the legitimate vehicle.